5Mixer/Noterist/README.md

 It is no longer live, but it was a great experience launching and presenting a website, and certainly boosted my biology mark!

+As an MVP, it likely contains secuirity problems and is non-scalable (the 'database' is a JSON file)!
+It remains here as an archive of an enjoyable learning experience.

 ### Card Page
 ![Card Screenshot](CardScreenshot.jpg)
 ### Study Sheet Page